hannahyklee/little-llama/README.md

 torchrun inference.py <path/to/saved/model>
 ```

-For our best model checkpoint, use the model with a cosine learning rate decay, 2000 warmup steps, and 10 epochs.
-These weights has been saved under `inference_weights/`.
+> For our best model checkpoint, use the model with a cosine learning rate decay, 2000 warmup steps, and 10 epochs.
+For ease of use when trying generation, these weights has been saved under `inference_weights/` and can be used as described in the following section.

 ### Custom Prompts